Gonialoe variegata (L.) Boatwr. & J.C.Manning

 How to Grow and Care

-Water deeply but rarely and let the soil dry out between watering.
-The plant grows slowly but should be repotted every 3 years in a cacti and succulent soil mix.
-The biggest problem that occurs with Tiger Aloe is overwatering, which can cause the plant to rot.
+Water deeply but rarely, and let the soil dry out between watering.
+The plant grows slowly but should be repotted in a succulent soil mix every three years.
+The biggest problem with Tiger Aloe is overwatering, which can cause the plant to rot.

 A fun thing about these plants is their ability to produce fully vegetative babies or offsets for propagation.
 Divide these away from the parent plant and place them in a container.
-They will root quickly and provide you with more of this amazing plants to populate your landscape… – See more at: How to Grow and Care for a Tiger Aloe (Gonialoe variegata)
+They will root quickly and provide you with more of these amazing plants to populate your landscape.

 - Back to genus Gonialoe